civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Added: BorderRadius for wonders so wonders can increase border radius

 2006-03-22
-Added: production bonus to AI, they dont run production deficits
 Added: GoodyHutExcluded flag (just in case) for advances
-Added: messages for verifyattack and move into enemy.
-If you move into an enemy or attack WIHOUT declaring war you will get a popup, but the popup doesnt let you declare war (yet) you have to do that through the diplomacy screen.
+Added: Messages for verifyattack and move into enemy.
+If you move into an enemy or attack without declaring war you will get a popup, but the popup doesnt let you declare war (yet) you have to do that through the diplomacy screen.
-Added: newupkeep flags,although not necessary (may remove)
+Added: Newupkeep flags,although not necessary (may remove)
-Added: gold bonus to AI so they dont have to be hurt by negative values.
+Added: Gold bonus to AI so they dont have to be hurt by negative values.
 If a cities gold is less than zero for an AI it is automatically set to zero so they dont get hurt by new gold modifiers

 2006-03-11
+Added:    New database flags for modders:
+- UnitDB:
-Added: GoodyHutExcluded flag for Units.
-Units with this flag should not appear from a goody hut.
+   GoodyHutExcluded     Unit cannot be gained from a goody hut.
-Added: Enablesgood in terraineffect - allows for different goods for same imp on different terrains
+- TerrainImprovementDB:
+   TerrainEffect
+      EnablesGood       Tileimp on a certain terrain gives a good.

 2006-03-02
 Added:    New database flags for modders:
 - BuildingDB:
    EnablesVeterans      Building makes city to build veteran units only.
 - UnitDB:
-   PopCostsToBuild      Unit costs a city the given amount of population points.
+   PopCostsToBuild      Unit costs a city these number of population points.
                         A city disband warning is still missing.

 2006-03-01